-- Right to Access.
+- § Right to Access.
 You may request access to health information containing your enrollment, payment, and other records used to make decisions about your Plan benefits, including the right to inspect the information and the right to a copy of the information.
 You may request that the information be sent to a third party.
 You must submit a request for access in writing to the Privacy Officer.
 The Plan may charge a fee for the costs of copying, mailing, or other supplies associated with your request.
 The Plan may deny your request in certain very limited circumstances, and you may request that such denial be reviewed.
-If the Plan maintains your health information electronically in a designated record set, the Plan will provide you with access to the information in the electronic form and format you request if readily producible or, if not, in a readable electronic form and format as agreed to by the Plan and you. - Right to Amend.
+If the Plan maintains your health information in the electronic form and format you request if readily producible or, if not, in a readable electronic form and format as agreed to by the Plan and you. - § Right to Amend.
 If you feel that the Plan's records of your health information are incorrect or incomplete, you may request an amendment to the information for as long as the information is kept by or for the Plan.
 You must submit a request for amendment in writing to the Privacy Officer.
 Your written request must include a supporting reason; otherwise the Plan may deny your request for an amendment.
 In addition, the Plan may deny your request to amend information that is not part of the health information kept by or for the Plan, was not created by the Plan (unless the person or entity that created the information is no longer available to make the amendment), is not part of the information that you would be permitted to inspect and copy, or is accurate and complete.